pagkly/Zed/Investopedia4/Wire Transfer Definition.md

 Wire transfers are generally safe and secure, provided that you know the person who's receiving it.
 If you are using a legitimate wire transfer service, each person involved in a wire transfer transaction should be required to prove their identity so that anonymous transfers are impossible.

-[International wire transfers](https://www.investopedia.com/articles/personal-finance/050515/how-swift-system-works.asp) that originate in the United States are monitored by the Office of Foreign Assets Control, an agency of the U.S. Treasury.
-This agency makes sure the money being sent overseas is not being used to fund terrorist activities or for money laundering purposes.
+[International wire transfers](https://www.investopedia.com/articles/personal-[[Finance|finance]]/050515/how-swift-system-works.asp) that originate in the United States are monitored by the Office of Foreign Assets Control, an agency of the U.S. Treasury.
+This agency makes sure the money being sent overseas is not being used to fund terrorist activities or for [[Money Laundering|money laundering]] purposes.
 In addition, they are also tasked with preventing money from going to countries that are the subject of sanctions by the U.S. government.
 If the Office of Foreign Assets Control suspects that any of these scenarios are true, the sending bank has the authority to freeze the funds and stop the wire transfer from going through.

 These are some scenarios that might cause a wire transfer to be flagged, alerting officials to possible wrongdoing by either the recipient or the sender: